Trip to Iceland’s Westfjords and What to Expect

 The area has diversified bird species, and you get to explore thousands of birds.
 It is surrounded by cliffs and moorlands and has seaweed.
 The overall scenery of Reykholar is very good, and if you love exploring the wonders of nature, ensure this place is on your list.

 An extensive reserve is prevalent for its beautiful geothermal pools and cliffs adjacent to the sea.
 The natural mountains and systematically arranged ridges provide unique scenery.
 During sunsets and sunrises, the area looks splendid, and it's an amazing place for photoshoots.

-The spectacular island changes colors at different times of the day.
-It is the only island in Westfjords with white sand, making it a popular tourist destination.
-Depending on the intensity of the sun, the island reflects the red color.
+The spectacular beach changes colors at different times of the day.
+It is one of few beaches in Westfjords with white to orange colored sand, making it a popular tourist destination.
+Depending on the intensity of the sun, the beach reflects the red color.
 It is a unique beach and features some of the rarest features, and the scenery is splendid.

 Latrabjarg Bird Cliffs